heritage-of-rajasthan-essay

 Rajasthani Haveli Architecture

 Another fascinating thing to note is that Rajasthani Haveli’s architecture varied depending on caste and social structure along with the location.
-The Havelis of nobles, Thikanedaar, and aristocrats varied drastically from the ones belonging to merchants/Banias, Brahmins/Rajpurohits, and commoners.
-There are differences in the style and facade of buildings based on the economic and social status of the person.
-The Havelis in Jaisalmer varied drastically from the ones in Jaipur, Bikaner, or Udaipur.
-These buildings were built depending on social customs and practices, availability of building materials, and local climatic conditions.
-Usually, the Havelis were built on a raised plinth level.
+The Haveli of nobles, Thikanedaar, and aristocrats varied drastically from the ones belonging to merchants/Banias, Brahmins/Rajpurohits, and commoners.
+The Haveli in Jaisalmer varied drastically from the ones in Jaipur, Bikaner, or Udaipur.
+These buildings were built depending on social customs and practices, the availability of building materials, and local climatic conditions.
+Usually, the Haveli were built on a raised plinth level.

 heritage-homestay-jaipur-haveli